MagdaPuch/graphql-editor/README.md

 <h4>GraphQL Editor is a GraphQL reader, visualizer and designer for schemas.
 It allows you to create and display GraphQL schemas as a visual graph.</h4>

 GraphQLEditor makes it easier to understand GraphQL schemas.
 The Editor lets you create a schema using a visual blocks system.
 GraphQL Editor then transforms them into code for you.
 This lets you skip writing any code and present your schema in a visually-striking way!

-> GraphQL Editor is a GraphQL visualizer and designer.
-It allows you to create and display GraphQL schemas as a visual graph.

 <br />